 For details about Gangtok Full Day Sightseeing click below mentioned link

 It was around 5 pm we reached hotel.After taking hi tea with veg pokora I told Indraneel that he would be with us in dinner .My wife also added that she would prepare one special non veg dish for us.
 Indraneel invited us to come in his room around 7.30 pm as the travel agent of Gurudongmer tour ouldl come to collect all relevant documents for permit .
 After refreshing ourselves we reached Indraneel’s room with a bottle of Antiquity Blue .
 Indraneel was ready with room heater gossiping with the travel agent .
 I gave all relevant documents to him .

 Permit for Gangtok to gurudongmar lake

-In this context I must discuss Since Nathula and Gurudongmar lake are in international border areas, hence, domestic tourist as well as locals, need a permit to visit these areas.
-You will need to carry a Photo ID proof like passport, voter’s ID card, driving license etc and two copies of passport size photos.
-Note that PAN card is not accepted.
-Don’t worry travel agent will arrange all these things.
+In this context I must discuss Since Nathula and Gurudongmar lake were in international border areas, hence, domestic tourist as well as locals, needed a permit to visit these areas.
+You would need to carry a Photo ID proof like passport, voter’s ID card, driving license etc and two copies of passport size photos.
+Note that PAN card was not accepted.
+Don’t worry, travel agent would arrange all these things.
 For details of travel agent please visit below-mentioned site

 Around 10 pm we finished our party and went to bed.